radromanov/wg-nodejs-mid-dev-test/readme.md

 ### Testing the Routes

 You can use tools like `curl`, `Postman`, or any HTTP client to test the available routes.
+Bear in mind, if using `Postman`, you might have to substitute "localhost" for "127.0.0.1" in the url.

 #### Example using curl